-Basic techniques for organizing and staging all types of performances in the theatrical environment.
-Designed to give the student necessary background for directing the work of others and in achieving attractive and successful mounting of activities in the theatre-auditorium.
+Basic techniques for organization and management of all types of performance in the theatrical environment.
+Designed to give the student necessary background for directing the work of others and for achievement of attractive and successful mounting of activities in the theatre-auditorium.